1amvivek/DragonstonePizzeria/Documentation/Minutes-of-Meeting.md

 * Efficiently set some targets for every team member to achieve by next week end.
 * Discussed about how effective coding methods/practices are maintained throughout the project.

+# Week 7

+<b>Date:</b> 11/07/2017
+<b>Time:</b> 1:00 pm
+<b>Place:</b> Student Union,San Jose State University

+<b>Members Present: </b>
+1. Arun
+2. Pranav
+3. Raksha
+4. Renu
+5. Vivek

+# Meeting Purpose:

+* Discussed about the challenges and difficulties faced by every team member in week 6 implementation.
+* Decided about the modules and functionalities to be completed for next week.
+* Efficiently set some targets for every team member to achieve by next week end.
+* Discussed efficient inplementationand time management to complete the project well before deadline.